aphenriques/integral/NOTES.md

 * LuaPack (multiple return) adds complexity spread out through too much code (high maintence).
 Adaptors such as LuaTuple offers similar functionality
 * safety, robustness and clarity must be prioritized over performance:
   * shrinking integral reserved names string size decreases clarity (and it had little performance impact on preliminary tests)
-  * script integration should not be used for logic intensive operations
   * usage
     * monitoring
     * configuration